bytebeamio/uplink-android/README.md

 The uplink class has the following methods that can be used for communicating with the backend:

-1. `Uplink::subscribe(ActionSubscriber)` - Subscribe to action targeting this device.
+1. `Uplink.subscribe(ActionSubscriber)` - Subscribe to action targeting this device.
-2. `Uplink::sendData(UplinkPayload)` - Send some data to the backend.
+2. `Uplink.sendData(UplinkPayload)` - Send some data to the backend.
-3. `Uplink::respondToAction(ActionResponse)` - Respond to an action that the device received from the backend.
+3. `Uplink.respondToAction(ActionResponse)` - Respond to an action that the device received from the backend.

 Note: There is also an example app in the `app` directory that demonstrates how to use the client sdk.